 The Sheena operates Sunday to Sunday and is the first boat regularly operating in the mid southern atolls of the Maldives.
-Offering weekly itineraries starting from Medhufushi Island Resort, which is a forty five minute seaplane ride from Male, divers will be diving reefs and channels in Meemu, Laamu and Thaa Atolls, which are literally untouched and many remain unexplored.
+Offering weekly itineraries starting from Filitheyo, divers will be diving reefs and channels in Meemu and Vaavu Atolls which are literally untouched and many remain unexplored.

-An alternative route travels to Felidhoo Atoll (Hammer head sharks) and in South Ari Atoll (whale sharks), seasonal dependant.
+An alternative 10 day route travels to North and South Male Atoll, Rashdoo Atoll (whale sharks), seasonal dependant.
 Some trips will have an ‘expedition character’ as the boat will be visiting completely new diving areas and remain flexible according to the prevailing weather conditions and currents on any given day.

-Typically 3 dives are offered each day, including 1-2 night dives each week.
+Typically up tp 3 dives are offered each day and an additional 1-2 night dives each week.
 Most dives are drift dives.

 Navigation / Safety

 GPS, Telephone (Mobile), compass, life jackets, fire extinguishers.

 For an excellent overview of MY Sheena, please see the video below, courtesy of our colleagues at Werner Lau.

 Schedules & prices

 Price includes: 7 nights standard *twin share cabin, meals with water, tea, coffee & snacks, 3 dives per day except arrival & departure and FREE Nitrox.

 UK Regional departures with Emirates, Sri Lankan, Qatar Airways, Oman Air, British Airways & charter flights also available.
 Package price may may fluctuate, according to flight seat availability at time of booking.